berkaycokgor/berkaycokgor.github.io/_posts/2020-04-26-dmv-Writeup.md

 Looks like we managed to make the application behave in an unexpected way, Which is the way we want

-After a few tries I couldn't get any output or any signal that my payload works.
+After a few tries I couldn't get any output or signal that my payload works.
 I tried "| whoami" , "| sleep 15" and things like that.
-Nothing works.
+Nothing worked.

 But I noticed that "url_original" key in the response looks like it contains our input.
 Furthermore, I noticed that in the "url_original" it only contains the things until the whitespace.